errrzarrr/CODINGKATAS/FizzBuzz/README.md

 > A problem so easy to solve that no one is expecting and thus they fail.

 #### A Kata to demistify it.

 >  The Fizz Buzz solutions is easier than the issue itself.

 So in order to not get drawn by this easy task what a developer should do is just practice it.
-Solve it at home.
+Solve it at home, which is what I will be doing here.

+The output should be as follows:

+> 1, 2, Fizz, 4, Buzz, Fizz, 7, 8, Fizz, Buzz, 11, Fizz, 13, 14, Fizz Buzz, 16 ...

+and so on.

+`